ibm-wsc/ConfidentialComputingOnLinuxONE/docs/lab/grep11/createGREP11Contract.md

 IBM provides the Secure Execution feature on z15 and newer generations of its IBM Z and LinuxONE servers.
 Currently, that's z15 and LinuxONE III for the "z15" generation and z16 and LinuxONE Emperor 4 for the "z16" generation.

 You could create your own Secure Execution-enabled KVM guests and run a workload in it without Hyper Protect Virtual Servers 2.1.x.
 However, there's non-trivial work involved in setting this up.
-HPVS 2.1.x has done that hard work for you, and provided a KVM guest image that will run your application workload as an OCI-compliant (again, think "Docker" in the popular vernacular) container within the HPVS 2.1.x KVM guest.
+HPVS 2.1.x has done that hard work for you, and provided a KVM guest image that will run your application workload as one or more OCI-compliant (again, think "Docker" in the popular vernacular) containers within the HPVS 2.1.x KVM guest.
 There is still some work involved in setting up the contract that HPVS 2.1.x expects- but this is work closer to the _application_ or _business_ level.
 There is also added value in HPVS 2.1.x in areas such as:

 - [x] logging
 - [ ] attestation